 On average, 7.1 pesticides were found on every conventionally grown spinach sample collected in 2016 for tests conducted by the US Department of Agriculture.
 Learn more from the Environmental Working Group.

 Don’t have a juicer?
 Making your juice in a blender is super easy!
 Just blend up the ingredients with some water, preferably filtered, until as smooth as possible.
 Then pour the juice through a fine strainer, cheese-cloth, or a nut-milk bag to filter out the pulp, and voila!

 I don’t even bother straining my juice, as I like eating the entire fruit or vegetable, and the pulp contains very useful fiber.

 Need Help Choosing a Juicer?

 If you’d like to be able to make a good quantity of juice to drink and also store for a couple of days, then you might like to invest in a cold press / slow juicer.
-Check out this list of the Best Cold Press Juicers.
+Check out my recommendations of the best cold press juicers.

 Listen to your Body

 So if you’re feeling sluggish and getting that run-down feeling, your body might be telling you it needs some intensive nutrient power to heal, cleanse and energize.
 Try out these delicious fresh juices and feel the difference!